 Vertical busts attributable to GPS positioning error between crosslines or overlapping mainscheme are apparent periodically in the data set.
 These are normally less than 0.15 m, with extreme cases showing up to 0.30 m of vertical separation.
-However, all crosslines (except one crossline which failed due to bottom change)--including those exhibiting or crossing areas exhibiting vertical busts--pass within IHO Order 1a, and final surfaces are within allowable TVU for the depth.
+However, all crosslines--including those exhibiting or crossing areas exhibiting vertical busts--pass within IHO Order 1a, and final surfaces are well within allowable TVU for the depth.